This second article of the Tokyo Japan Series covers Day 1 of our trip last November 2018. It mainly focus on our arrival in Tokyo and Roppongi.

 Once you’re at the train station, buy yourself a Suica card.
 This costs 2,000 yen wherein 1,500 yen is usable and 500 yen is the deposit/payment for the Suica card.

 The train stopped at several stations.
 As I was sitting beside the train door, the first time the doors opened was the first time I felt how cold it was!
-I checked the Weather app and saw that it was 12 C. It was a mixed feeling of excitement and fear.
+I checked the Weather app and saw it’s 12 C. It was a mixed feeling of excitement and fear.

-After 1.5 hours, we finally arrived in Kinshicho Station.
+After 1.5 hours, we finally arrived at Kinshicho Station.
 Right after we got off the train, I felt the cold wind breeze through my entire body.
 It was so COLD!!!

-The train line of most JR Lines in Tokyo are located at the second floor of the train station.
+The train line of most JR Lines in Tokyo is located on the second floor of the station.
 We took the stairs to the ground floor and looked for the exit.
 Our accommodation gave us directions on how to get to the apartment from Kinshicho Station.

 Prior to your arrival, I highly suggest that you reach out to your accommodation’s host for directions.
 They’re mostly very friendly and will give you a detailed guide.

 It took us about 15 – 20 minutes to find our accommodation.
 We did a self-check-in and went up to our room.
 We settled down and went out.
 At this point, it was already around 6:30 PM.

 For the record, it was not our intention to dine at Menya Musashi.
 Our original plan was to have dinner at Ichiran Ramen in Roppongi.
 We took the train to Roppongi Station and went out through one of the exits near the “Roppongi Hills” sign.